stellargraph/stellargraph/docs/demos/index.rst

 * Time series or sequence prediction for nodes within a graph (including spatio-temporal data): :doc:`time series <./time-series/index>`
 * Ensembling models to reduce prediction variance: :doc:`ensembles <./ensembles/index>`
 * Loading data into a ``StellarGraph`` object, with Pandas, Neo4j or NetworkX: :doc:`basics <./basics/index>`
-* Experimental: running GraphSAGE on data stored in Neo4j: :doc:`neo4j connector <./connector/neo4j/index>`
+* Experimental: running GraphSAGE or Cluster-GCN on data stored in Neo4j: :doc:`neo4j connector <./connector/neo4j/index>`

 Find a demo for an algorithm
 ----------------------------